-"This course is part one of a study of the structure and function of the human body.
+This course is part one of a study of the structure and function of the human body.
 Major topics include the introduction to the human body, cells, tissues and skeletal, muscle, nervous and cardiovascular systems.
 Three lectures and one three hour lab period per week.
-(Prerequisite: BIO120)
+(Prerequisite: Minimum grade of C- in BIO120)